PulkitSingh256/Arduino-Rubber-Ducky_Scripts/README.md

-# WiFi-Password_Grabber-Rubber-Ducky
+# Arduino-Rubber-Ducky
-🐤   A USB Rubber Ducky Script For Both Arduino Micro and Real Rubber Ducky 🐥
+🐤  Some Cool USB Rubber Ducky Script For Both Arduino Micro and Real Rubber Ducky 🐥

 # Do Not Use This To Do Evil.
   My Purpose was to create something out of my Arduino Micro for Penetration Testing.